mdancho84/mdancho84.github.io/_posts/2018-10-08-python-and-r.md

 canonical: https://www.business-science.io/business/2018/10/08/python-and-r.html
 ---

+## R and Python for Data Science

 From Executive Business Leadership to Data Scientists, we all agree on one thing: ___A data-driven transformation is happening___.
 Artificial Intelligence (AI) and more specifically, Data Science, are redefining how organizations extract insights from their core business(es).
 We're experiencing a fundamental shift in organizations in which ["approximately 90% of large global organizations with have a Chief Data Officer by 2019"](http://www.visualcapitalist.com/the-rise-of-the-chief-data-officer-cdo/).
 Why?
 Because, when the ingredients of a ___"high performance data science team"___ are present ([refer to this Case Study](https://www.business-science.io/business/2018/09/18/data-science-team.html)), organizations are able to generate massive return on investment (ROI).
-However, data science teams tend to get hung up on a _"battle"_ waged between the two leading programming languages for data science: ___R versus Python___.
+However, data science teams tend to get hung up on a _"battle"_ waged between the two leading programming languages for data science: ___R vs Python___.

 <a href="https://www.business-science.io/business/2018/09/18/data-science-team.html"><img src="/assets/2018-09-18-data-science-team/amadeus_team.png" class="img-rounded pull-right" alt="Key Strengths, R and Python" style="width:50%;margin-left:20px"/></a>

 In our recent article, ["Case Study: How To Build A High Performance Data Science Team"](https://www.business-science.io/business/2018/09/18/data-science-team.html), we exposed how a real company ([Amadeus Investment Partners](http://amadeusip.com/)) is utilizing a structured workflow that combines talented business experts, data science education, and a communication between subject matter experts and data scientists to achieve best-in-class results in the one of the most competitive industries: investing.

 One of the key points from this article was the use of data science languages as tools in a toolkit.
 R, Python...
 Use them both.
 Leverage their strengths. ___Don't build an "R Shop" or a "Python Shop".
 Build a High Performance Data Science Team that capitalizes on the unique strengths of both languages.___

 > _Don't build an "R Shop" or a "Python Shop".
 Build a __High Performance Data Science Team__ that capitalizes on the unique strengths of both languages._